pactflow/docs.pactflow.io/website/docs/docs/on-premises/database.md

 ## AWS IAM authentication

-When deploying Pactflow on AWS Cloud infrastructure, database access between the Pactflow application and RDS instance can be secured using IAM.
+When deploying Pactflow on AWS Cloud infrastructure, database access between the Pactflow application and the RDS Postgres instance can be secured using IAM.
 Please see the [AWS RDS IAM documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAM.html) for more information.

 The following environmet variables must be set for the Pactflow application: